Ivy-Apps/ivy-wallet/docs/Architecture.md

 - `:ivy-navigation`: provides the definition (screen's startup params w/o implementation) of all Screen destinations in Ivy Wallet and implements a simple back-stack based custom `Navigation`.
 - `:ivy-core-ui`: Builds re-usable high-level UI components (for example `AccountModal` that also encapsulates the account CRUD logic) that enforce consistent Ivy UI/UX patterns for common operations (e.g. CRUD for accounts, categories, etc).

 > ⚠️ WARNING ⚠️: The above shared modules are under construction.
-We're also actively trying to get rid of legacy code that we partly encapsulated in the `temp-legacy-code` and `temp-old-design` modules.
+We're also actively trying to get rid of legacy code that we partly encapsulated in the `:temp-legacy-code` and `:temp-old-design` modules.

 ## Building Compose UI